Skip to Content

 ultrasound or a

-Treatment after surgery may include watchful waiting, chemotherapy, or radiation therapy.
+Treatment after surgery may include surveillance, chemotherapy, or radiation therapy.
 Chemotherapy is often used for cancer that has spread to

 other parts of the body.
 In some cases, surgery is used to remove that kind of